cocos/cocos-docs/en/scripting/scheduler.md

 Below are all the functions of the timer in the component:

-- schedule：start a timer
+- schedule: start a timer
-- scheduleOnce：start a timer that runs only once
+- scheduleOnce: start a timer that runs only once
-- unschedule：cancel a timer
+- unschedule: cancel a timer
-- unscheduleAllCallbacks：cancel all the timers of this component
+- unscheduleAllCallbacks: cancel all the timers of this component

 These detailed descriptions about API can all be found in [Component API](http://docs.cocos2d-x.org/creator-api/en/classes/Component.html).